 Share article on

 More than 80% of tourists going to Madagascar are attracted by the island's wildlife.
 Almost everything you see and touch there is endemic, that is to say found nowhere else.
 A lengthy isolation from Africa and later India, allowed for its wildlife to evolve gently in an 'asylum' environment, free from great predators.
-While exploring scenically stunning protected areas, you'll encounter all sorts of extraordinary life forms.
+While many people visit to see the lemurs, you'll encounter all sorts of extraordinary life forms.
 Here are ten of them:

 1. The nocturnal geckos of the genus 'Uroplatus' are accomplished masters of camouflage, with some species resembling bark while others look like dead leaves.
 Uroplatus ebenaui or the Spearpoint leaf-tailed gecko is one of the latter groups.
 Craig saw this one near Montagne d'Ambre National Park.

 2. Without doubt, strangest of all the Lemurs - if not of all primates - is the nocturnal, cat-sized Aye aye.
 It is fairly widely distributed but scarce and elusive.
 It looks like a random selection of animal parts crudely glued together, with large, bat-like ears, a bushy, foxy tail and ever-growing, rodent-like incisors.
 But its those hands which are like nothing else: the middle finger is thin and elongated, enabling the lemur to extract grubs from holes which it gnaws into branches or tree-trunks.
 The best places in which to seek it are at Ranomafana National Park near where there is a challenging hike at Kianjavato, or on a small wooded islet in Lac Ampitabe off the relaxed Le Palmarium Hotel.
 (This is at the Pangalanes Canal in Eastern Madagascar).